SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     This initial update is to help the ECS establish a copy of the 'assumed-to-be-current' values.

 :Note:
-    An ECS MUST be able to handle the case of an update occuring during the initial phase is over, i.e. it must handle the case of receiving more than one update for any valid specifier.
+    An ECS MUST be able to handle the case of an extra update occuring during the initial phase, i.e. it must handle the case of receiving more than one update for any valid specifier.

 A SEC node might accept a module name as second item of the